Digital assets in a will

 6. Review the terms of service for your major accounts to understand their policies

-7. Consider whether you need professional guidance on cryptocurrency inheritance or complex digital assets
+7. People sometimes look into whether professional guidance on cryptocurrency inheritance or complex digital assets may be relevant.

 How LawConnect can help